 The first and main question I get from B2B clients is – how do I get more leads?
-I consistently hear myself repeating the words “quality content that is of value to your customers”, now if I look back at what has been the number one most successful initiative for my B2B clients– it wasn’t content.
+I consistently hear myself repeating the words “more reach with quality content that is of value to your customers”, now if I look back at what has been the number one most successful initiative for my B2B clients– it was more than content.

 For lead Generation in B2B – Event Marketing is King.

 Don’t get me wrong, content and social media are still a key part of the lead generation process for most B2Bs.
 After discussing this topic this week and giving it a lot of thought, I realised that the majority of leads generated for B2Bs have been through events and not online campaigns.
 In fact many of the online and social activity is conducted after you receive the lead and it is used to nurture our potential customer.

 By running an event we get to know our audience well, we have the opportunity to “WOW” them and showcase how we can make a difference in their lives.
 At the end of the event session we are able to offer free personal consultations or free demos at which time attendees are ready to take up the offer and take their next step in the buyer journey.

 Now not all overly excited attendees will progress from the free consultation to a paid service/product, but from my experience if you can convert 3 to 5 people from a 25 person attendance then that is a good conversion rate and an excellent ROI for many B2B clients.